JNRowe/river-configs/index.rst

 .. important::

-    I'm writing this for myself as a |WIP| notebook.
+    I'm writing this for myself as a :abbr:`WIP (Work In Progress)` notebook.
     Expect foolish — or even downright ignorant — errors and omissions.
 Feel free to `drop me a note`_ for clarifications or to fix my invalid assumptions.

 This is in a very early state; basically the result of needing to get up and running quickly, without breaking my workflow too much.
 I haven't decided on a